 Keywords: learning and memory, specialization, costs of learning, chemical ecology, coevolution, pollen, foraging, buzz pollination, floral sonication, multimodal cues, complex signals, pollinator cognition, microbes

-2019 wordle of my publication abstracts
+2019 wordle of our publication abstracts

 Flower and pollinator microbes